snobu/php-imagick-webapps/README.md

-php_imagick.dll and binaries
+php_imagick.dll and binaries tested *WORKING* on Azure App Service
 ----------------------------

-## UPDATE for PHP 7.0 x86 Non Thread Safe (NTS) on Azure App Service
+## UPDATE for PHP 7.0, VC14, x86, Non Thread Safe (NTS)

 - Get the latest *stable* php_imagick.dll from here - https://pecl.php.net/package/imagick (3.4.3-stable used in this guide).
 - Copy all `CORE_RL_*` files to `d:\home\site\ImageMagick\`